The Muslim Chaplaincy Office

 Located next to the Multi-Faith Prayer and Meditation Space (172 HUB Mall), the Muslim Chaplaincy Office is a campus space that recognizes that academic life is deeply enriched when the spiritual needs of individuals are supported.

-Our Muslim Chaplaincy team includes Ibrahim Long and Ali Altaf, both of The Green Room, and Zuhour Mousa, our dedicated Chaplaincy Volunteer Intern.
-Together, they provide a supportive presence for all members of the campus community—whether you're seeking faith-based guidance, looking for someone to talk to, or simply in need of a peaceful place to reflect.
+Our Muslim Chaplaincy team includes Ibrahim Long, Ali Altaf, and Zuhour Mousa, our dedicated Muslim Chaplaincy Intern.
+Together, they provide a supportive presence for all members of the campus community—whether you're looking for someone to talk to, seeking faith-based guidance, or simply in need of a peaceful place to reflect.

-We especially value creating a warm, safe environment where Muslim students can feel seen, supported, and spiritually grounded.
-Whether you're navigating personal challenges, celebrating meaningful milestones, or just seeking connection, our office is here to walk with you.
+The Muslim Chaplaincy Office at the University of Alberta is a warm, safe environment where Muslim students can feel seen, supported, and spiritually grounded.
+Whether you're navigating personal challenges, celebrating meaningful milestones, or simply seeking connection, our team is here to support you.

 Our Chaplains